Student Practice Education

 Each discipline we support may have unique procedures relating to the placement process or orientation.
 Please choose your discipline to see specific information.

 Orientation is divided into three sections.
-Please take the time to read through each section carefully, as well as complete and submit all required documents.
+Please take the time to read through each section carefully, and complete and submit all required documents.

 Every student and instructor placed at our hospital must complete the components outlined below.